Automorphisms of the k-curve graph: Automorphisms of the Systolic Complex

 \section{Automorphisms of the Systolic Complex}

-When a surface $S$ has multiple punctures, the graph $\mathcal{SC}(S)$ includes vertices representing separating curves that bound a $3$-holed sphere on one side.
+The purpose of this section is to prove Theorem \ref{Schaller} which we do in the final subsection.
+Recall that when a surface $S$ has multiple punctures, the graph $\mathcal{SC}(S)$ includes vertices representing separating curves that bound a $3$-holed sphere on one side.
 Such a vertex is connected to another vertex $v$ by an edge whenever the corresponding curves are disjoint or intersect exactly twice.

+Two main tools in the proof of Theorem~\ref{Schaller} are the following propositions.
+The first proposition characterizes the diameter of the link of a 2-edge $(u,v)$ when both $u$ and $v$ are separating.